briebug/jest-schematic/README.md

 ## Development

-### Test schematic changes against this repositories Angular CLI test-app
+### Test schematic changes against this repositories Angular CLI sandbox

-When running locally, schematic changes will be applied to the test app in the `./test-app` directory.
-The test-app is a bare CLI app and serves no other purpose than for testing schematics changes.
+When running locally, schematic changes will be applied to the test app in the `./sandbox` directory.
+The sandbox is a bare CLI app and serves no other purpose than for testing schematics changes.

 Compile the typescript in watch mode in one shell: